-Kathmandu, the capital of Nepal is used to be the most popular destination in the country for many travelers for many centuries.
-However, these days the top of Everest Base Camp trek takes the cake and for obvious reasons. so Anyway in this article we are going to focus on the 11 best places for photoshoot in Kathmandu.
+Kathmandu, the capital of Nepal used to be the most popular destination in the country for many travelers for many centuries.
+However, these days the top of Everest Base Camp trek takes the cake for obvious reasons. so Anyway in this article, we are going to focus on the 11 best places for photoshoot in Kathmandu.

 Visiting Kathmandu fascinates many people with its mysterious temples of Swayambhunath and Boudhanath, the richness of its UNESCO world heritage site Durbar Square, the smile of the inhabitants of the tangled alleys of the old city, the mystical religious rituals of Pashupatinath, and the cheerful animation of Thamel.

 And then the colors!
 The prayer flags which float, the patterned linens which dry in the secret courtyards, the fabrics of the sellers of Thamel, the tilak (red mark on the forehead) of the Hindus, and the colorful clothes of the Sadhus, the gilding of the roofs of the sacred temples…